arnitkun/payment-api-server/README.md

 **Inputs**:
 - User name
-- Time stamp (in `YYYY-MM-DD` format)
+- Time stamp (in `YYYY-MM-DD` format) // Removed this because we only have one active plan per user.

-**Expected outputs**:
+The input is in JSON format.

+**Outputs**:

 - Plan id that will be active for user at specified date (see table in Plans section below)
-- Number of days left in plan
+- Number of days left in plan, from the moment the query is made to the service.
+If the plan has not started, the service returns the total validity.
-- If timestamp is not specifed, list all subscription entries available in database along with start and valid till dates for the user.

-**Additional points of Note**:
-- The timestamp indicates the date at which the query is being made.
-    - Basically, assume timestamp is the current date at the time of service invocation.
-- For eg. if  `TRIAL` subscription plan started on `2018-10-01` and we make a query to this service with a time stamp of `2018-10-05`, it should say that there are 2 days left.

 ## Payment API